 Researchers at EquiSeq have identified a semidominant allele of an undisclosed gene that causes MFM in Thoroughbreds and related breeds.
 The results are not yet published in a peer-reviewed academic journal.
 Prior to publication, the variant has been termed P3.

 Horses that carry one copy of the variant (n/P3) have a predisposition to develop MFM (also diagnosed as PSSM2).
-We have not yet identified horses with two copies of the variant (P3/P3).
+Horses with two copies of the variant (P3/P3) are more strongly affected, with more severe symptoms and an earlier age of onset.
 Dietary therapy (a high protein diet) and a specific exercise regimen may help to manage the symptoms.

 Results of the genetic test for MFM are presented as shown below.

 |n/n||Clear||This horse tested negative for P3, the MFM-predisposing variant identified in Thoroughbreds.
 The horse will not pass on the defect to its offspring.|

 |n/P3||Affected||Both the normal and mutant alleles are present.
 This horse is positive for the P3 variant and may develop symptoms of exercise intolerance.|

 |P3/P3||Affected||This horse carries two copies of the P3 variant.
 The horse is expected to develop symptoms of exercise intolerance.|

 The term Myofibrillar Myopathy (MFM) has been applied to the condition seen in some Arabians and Thoroughbreds with exercise intolerance.
 This condition has also been previously described as a type of Polysaccharide Storage Myopathy, type 2 (PSSM2).

 MFM is associated with a semidominant allele (P3) of an undisclosed gene.